 The audit found that Canfor Kootenay division was in full conformance with the requirements of the FSC® NATIONAL FOREST STEWARDSHIP STANDARD OF CANADA FSC-STD-CAN-01-2018 version V 1-0 EN, except where noted otherwise in this report.
-As a result of there being no major non-conformities, Canfor Kootenay's FSC FM certification will be upgraded from the BC standard to the Canada standard, following a technical review of the file.
+As a result of there being no major nonconformities, Canfor Kootenay's FSC FM certification remains valid.